DebolinaHalder/minipatch_software/README.md

-# minipatch_software
+# minipatch_forest_software
-A software package for basic minipatch learning
+A software package for minipatch forest.
+To install, run-
+python setup.py install

+The dependencies of this package will be automatically installed into your environment.